mattermost/mattermost-load-test-ng/docs/comparison_config.md

 *int*

 The number of users to run.
-This is only considered if Type is "bounded"
+This is only considered if `Type` is "bounded".

 ### Duration

 *string*

 The duration of the load-test.
-This is only considered if Type is "bounded"
+This is only considered if `Type` is "bounded".

 ## Output